autonity/docs.autonity.org/reference/api/aut/op-prot/index.md

 ###  setMinCollateralizationRatio (ASM Stabilization Contract)

 Sets a new value for the `minCollateralizationRatio` protocol parameter in the ASM Stabilization Contract configuration.
+The configuration change will take effect at the block height logged in the function's `appliesAtHeight` event parameter.

 Constraint checks are applied: